russross/blackfriday/README.md

 `markdown.go`.

 You can also check out `example/main.go` for a more complete example of how to use it.
-Run `gomake` in that directory to build a simple command-line markdown tool:
+Run `go build` in that directory to build a simple command-line markdown tool:

     cd $GOROOT/src/pkg/github.com/russross/blackfriday/example
-    gomake
+    go build

 will build the binary `markdown` in the `example` directory.
 This is a statically-linked binary that can be copied to wherever you need